aradhana14nov/MariaDB-Operator-Playground/tutorials/prometheus-operator.md

 ## Prometheus Operator and Deploy Prometheus Server and InstanceServiceMonitor

-### Install Prometheus Operator and Deploy Prometheus and InstanceServiceMonitor :
+### Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor :

 Install Prometheus operator from :